 Make plans to visit Keeling Schaefer Vineyards Willcox Tasting Room!
 Our tasting room is located in the historic 1917 Willcox Bank and Trust building.
 Restored by Rod Keeling and Jan Schaefer in 2009 and opened in March of 2010, the Willcox Bank was a community bank that served SE Arizona until 1933.

-Four current release tastings are $8 and include a commemorative glass.
+Four current release tastings are $10 and include a commemorative glass.
 We share a glass program with Birds and Barrels, Carlson Creek, Coronado, Pillsbury, Golden Rule, Bodega Pierce and Zarpara wineries.
-Bring-in one of their glasses and tasting is $5.
-(Note: The glass program in not available at this time due to COVID19 protocols.
-Check with the tasting room for updates.)
+Bring-in one of their glasses and tasting is $7.

 Make your Tasting Room Reservation with Open Table

 Make sure we have room in our tasting room for you and your party when you plan your visit!
 Open Table is simple and free to use and gives you the peace-of-mind that your Willcox Wine Country visit will be a great experience.

 Explore the Chiricahua Monument